Beit El: Neighborhoods

 Although only some 30 families were evicted, the Defense Ministry approved in February 2013 the building of 90 new homes, to house the Ulpana inhabitants on the land originally seized for "temporarily" military use.
 This contrary to the "1979 Elon Moreh ruling".
 The 90 housing units were part of a 300 homes plan, earlier approved by the government in return for non-violent evacuation from Ulpana.
-In May 2013, just during new US shuttle diplomacy to revive the peace process, the Civil Administration approved 296 homes to build, allegedly also to be compensation for Israelis who were evicted from Ulpana.
-According to Peace Now, the 296 units plan comes in addition to the 90 homes approved in February, the 200 units approved in December 2012 and 30 temporary homes.
+In May 2013, just as new US shuttle diplomacy to revive the peace process began, the Civil Administration approved 296 homes to build, allegedly also to be compensation for Israelis who were evicted from Ulpana.
+According to Peace Now, the 296 units plan came in addition to the 90 homes approved in February, the 200 units approved in December 2012 and 30 temporary homes.

 In January 2013, the yeshiva requested the Court to limit the compensation for the Palestinian land owners to a maximum amount.
 They also asked to prohibit the Palestinians to turn to any organization, including government authorities, to request further reparations, as it could hamper the continued development of Beit El.